 When your organization grows to have layers between you and other team members, the skip level meeting becomes one of your best tools for effective communication.

-We recently took a deep dive into what makes great skip level one on ones.
+We recently took a deep dive into what makes a great skip level meeting.
 Today, we look at what to talk about in your skip level meetings, with specific questions you can ask to improve communication throughout your organization.